Javascript is not enabled.

 • Write out tomorrow’s schedule tonight, including work-related appointments and household obligations.

-• Find places in the day to work in breaks that recharge you.
-Five minutes between meetings to stand and stretch or meditate; 10 minutes to call a friend or take a quick walk.
+• Find places in the schedule to work in breaks that recharge you.
+Take five minutes between meetings to stand and stretch or meditate.
+Take 10 minutes to call a friend, daydream or go for a quick walk.

 • Set an alert on your phone to remind you when it’s break time.